rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 Using a semicolon after `mod front_of_house` rather than using a block tells Rust to load the contents of the module from another file with the same name as the module.

+Next, we'll extract the `hosting` module to its own file as well.
+The process is a bit different because `hosting` is a child module of `front_of_house`, not of the root module.
+The file for `hosting` will be in a directory named for its place in the module tree.

-To continue with our example and extract the `hosting` module to its own file as well, we change *src/front_of_house.rs* to contain only the declaration of the `hosting` module:
+To start moving `hosting`, we change *src/front_of_house.rs* to contain only the declaration of the `hosting` module:

 <span class="filename">Filename: src/front_of_house.rs</span>